ShamithMG/Quantum-Battleships-UCLQFF2025/README.md

 ```
 ![sample quantum circuit](image-1.png)

+With the results of this the game decided whether you are succesful in destroying the ship on that square or not

 ### 4. References
 * `UCL QFF 2025 - Quantum bomb and the watched pot effect.ipynb` (The provided hackathon tutorial)
 * Misra, B., & Sudarshan, E. C. G. (1977).
 The Zeno’s paradox in quantum theory.
 Journal of Mathematical Physics, 18(4), 756–763.